Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

 Keeping children gluten-free in the school cafeteria and at school parties, classmates’ birthday parties, and after-school activities can be a trying task for parents.
 Health care providers—doctors, nurses, dietitians—can support parents in their efforts to keep their children safe when they eat at school and other places away from home.

-“How you intervene really depends on the age of the child,”; said Steven Schwarz, M.D., chairman of the department of pediatrics and chief of pediatric gastroenterology at Long Island College Hospital in Brooklyn, NY.
+“How you intervene really depends on the age of the child,” said Steven Schwarz, M.D., chairman of the department of pediatrics and chief of pediatric gastroenterology at University Hospital of Brooklyn-SUNY Downstate Medical Center.
 “When they’re younger, they’re really not aware of being different.
 It’s in the 2nd, 3rd, and 4th grades that you have to be very careful with kids.
-They want to be like their friends—they don’t want to be different.”;
+They want to be like their friends—they don’t want to be different.”

-To avoid being ostracized, Schwarz advises against “broadcasting to the school that you have a child with celiac disease.”; However, parents should meet with the school principal, nurse, and dietitian to ensure they are aware of the special needs of students on a gluten-free diet.
-Public schools must make reasonable accommodations for children on a gluten-free diet under the Americans with Disabilities Act, according to Pam Cureton, a dietitian with the University of Maryland Center for Celiac Research in Baltimore.
+To avoid being ostracized, Schwarz advises against “broadcasting to the school that you have a child with celiac disease.”
+However, parents should meet with the school principal, nurse, and dietitian to ensure they are aware of the special needs of students on a gluten-free diet.
+Public schools must make reasonable accommodations for children on a gluten-free diet under the Americans with Disabilities Act, according to Pam Cureton, a dietitian with the Center for Celiac Disease Research at Massachusetts General Hospital and the University of Maryland celiac clinic.

 Dietitians can help parents prepare for a meeting with the school dietitian, provide them with gluten-free alternatives to popular kids’ foods, and offer lunch menu suggestions.